Dream Street (British TV series)

 Dream Street is a British children's television series that ran from 6 May 1999 to 2002 on CITV, and from 7 October 2002 to 28 February 2003 on Nick Jr UK.
 The show is narrated by British comedian Russ Abbot, and was aimed at children aged from 2 to 7.
 The show features talking toy vehicles, which were radio controlled in real time.

-CITV, the original broadcaster, repeated the series from 2008 to 2009.
-The show returned to television in 2017, with updated effects and CGI elements.

-There have been VHS and DVD releases of the series by Carlton Video.